mersocarlin/mersocarlin.com/posts/2020-06-12-styled-components-and-css-variables.md

 We can now create a `Button` component and apply styles as needed but also taking advantage of the two CSS variables for its background and color.

-I've prepared a simple example in this <a href="https://codesandbox.io/s/styled-components-css-variables-ojvmx" target="_blank">codesandbox</a> in case you want to have a look and see CSS variables in action.
+I've prepared a simple example in this [codesandbox](https://codesandbox.io/s/styled-components-css-variables-ojvmx) in case you want to have a look and see CSS variables in action.

-I'm heavily using CSS variables in this blog (_see for yourself and turn on/off the dark mode available at the top right corner of the page_) and also in my side project, <a href="https://atomicmoney.app" target="_blank">Atomic Money</a>.
+I'm heavily using CSS variables in this blog (_see for yourself and turn on/off the dark mode available at the top right corner of the page_) and also in my side project, [Atomic Money](https://atomicmoney.app).

 If you are new to my blog or don't know Atomic Money yet, it's an expense tracker I built a while ago where I currently use as my main playground for trying out new tech, improve some of my skills and level up my career.